-Incidents of sexual intimacy are dealt with by the Dean of Students Office in conjunction with parents, advisors, the counseling staff, and the Health Center.
-The school may take action up to and including required counseling, Letters of Reprimand, meetings with advisors, and discussions with parents/guardians.
-Repeated disregard for the Sexual Intimacy Policy may be grounds for suspension or other disciplinary response.
+Responses to incidents of consensual sexual intimacy—including undress—are coordinated by the Student Life Office in conjunction with parents/guardians and the Health Center.
+The school may take action including, but not limited to, required counseling, meetings with advisors and discussions with parents/guardians.
+Repeated disregard for the Sexual Intimacy Policy may be grounds for a disciplinary response.

-In Massachusetts the age when a person can consent to intercourse is 16 and for touching another’s private areas is 14.
-Legally, students under these ages cannot consent to sexual activities.
-Students should be aware that sexual activity with others under those ages constitutes the crimes of Statutory Rape and Indecent Sexual Assault on a Child respectively.
-It is illegal to engage in any intimate contact without another’s full consent.
+In Massachusetts, a person can consent to intercourse at age 16, and can consent to being touched in their private areas at age 14.
+(The state defines intercourse as the penetration of another’s body cavity.)
+By law, students under those ages cannot consent to such activities.
+Students should be aware that underage sexual activity constitutes the crimes of Statutory Rape and/or Indecent Sexual Assault on a Child.
+It is never legal to engage in sexual contact without another’s full consent.